 Our live webinar series, Coaching Female Athletes, ignited great discussion.
 We felt it would be an disservice not to share some of the questions we received from coaches that attended the webinar.
-The questions below highlight some of the biggest challenges that our coaches are facing in coaching their female athletes and the answers that Lindsey gave in our live webinar. (these trainings fill up fast but if you want to join us, you can check availability here.)
+The questions below highlight some of the biggest challenges that our coaches are facing in coaching their female athletes and the answers that Lindsey gave in our live webinar.

 A: The really good news is that if your players are driven academically, they likely respond well to clear goals and measurements (like getting an A on a test).
 So you’ve got some good stuff to work with.
 But perhaps they aren’t naturally bringing that same mentality into practice.
 So you will have to create that for them.